Olga Dugan

-Olga Dugan is a Cave Canem poet.
-Nominated for Best of the Net and Pushcart prizes, her award-winning poems appear in many literary journals and anthologies including ONE ART, Ekstasis, Channel (Ireland), Relief: A Journal of Art and Faith, The Windhover, Sky Island Journal, Cathexis Northwest Press, The Write Launch, Grand Little Things, Kweli, E-Verse Radio, The Sunlight Press, and Ariel Chart.
+Olga Dugan is an educator and poet.
+Nominated for Best of the Net and Pushcart prizes, her award-winning poems appear in many literary journals and anthologies including Litmosphere, Lived In, Reformed Journal, Spirit Fire Review, Inkwell (formerly Ekstasis), The Write Launch, Relief: A Journal of Art and Faith, The Windhover, ONE ART, Channel (Ireland), Sky Island Journal, Cathexis Northwest Press, The Agape Review, Grand Little Things, Kweli, The Sunlight Press, Ariel Chart, and Poems from Pandemia – An Anthology.

 “Cancer: A Paean,” “Legacy,” and “The Three Nuns: A Contrapuntal for Voice and Canvas”